Legal history of China: Early years of the People's Republic (1949–1953)

-In 1949 the Communists abolished all Kuomintang laws and judicial organs and established the Common Program, a statement of national purposes adopted by a September 1949 session of the Chinese People's Political Consultative Conference, as a provisional constitution.
+In 1949, the CCP abolished all Kuomintang laws and judicial organs and established the Common Program, a statement of national purposes adopted by a September 1949 session of the Chinese People's Political Consultative Conference, as a provisional constitution.
 Under the Common Program, 148 mainly experimental or provisional laws and regulations were adopted to establish the new socialist rule.
 The most important and farreaching of these laws dealt with marriage, land reform, counterrevolutionaries, and corruption.
 A three-level, single appeal court system was established, and the Supreme People's Procuratorate and local people's procuratorates were instituted.
 The procuratorates were established to ensure that government organs at all levels, persons in government service, and all citizens strictly observed the Common Program and the policies, directives, laws, and decrees of the people's government.
 They also were to investigate and prosecute counterrevolutionary and other criminal cases; to contest illegal or improper judgments rendered by judicial organs at every level; and to investigate illegal measures taken by places of detention and labor-reform organs anywhere in the country.
 They were to dispose of cases submitted by citizens who were dissatisfied with the decision of "no prosecution" made by the procuratorial organs of lower levels and to intervene in important civil cases and administrative legal actions affecting the national interest.